Webhooks Integration

 Click on End to save your changes.

-Removing a Webhook event
+Removing a webhook event

 To remove a webhook, click on the blue button beside the webhook event you wish to remove.
 Click on the Delete button, and a confirmation window will appear.
 Type REMOVE WEBHOOK to confirm and click on Remove.